8 Ways To Teach Climate Change In Almost Any Classroom

 6. Talk about your personal experience.

-Pamela Tarango teaches third grade at the Downtown Elementary School in Bakersfield, Calif..
-And she tells her students about how the weather has changed there in her lifetime, getting hotter and drier: "In our Central Valley California city of Bakersfield, there has been a change in the winter climate.
-I told them about how, when I was growing up in the 1970's we often had several two and three-hour delays to school starting because of dense tule fog which affected visibility.
+Pamela Tarango teaches third grade at the Downtown Elementary School in Bakersfield, Calif.
+She tells her students about how the weather has changed there in her lifetime, getting hotter and drier: "In our Central Valley California city of Bakersfield, there has been a change in the winter climate.
+I told them about how, when I was growing up in the 1970s, we often had several two-and-three-hour delays to school starting because of dense tule fog, which affected visibility.
 We really never have those delays in the metropolitan area.
-It is only the outlying areas which still have two and three-hour dense fog delays, and they are rare even for the rural areas."
+It is only the outlying areas, which still have two-and-three-hour dense fog delays, and they are rare even for the rural areas."

-(Although the Central Valley winter has indeed become hotter and drier due to climate change, recently a University of California, Berkeley study has attributed the reduction in tule fog specifically to declines in air pollution.)
+(Although the Central Valley winter has indeed become hotter and drier because of climate change, recently a University of California, Berkeley study has attributed the reduction in tule fog specifically to declines in air pollution.)

 7. Do a service project.